fabianmoss/academic-website/content/slides/20200218_Stuttgart/index.md

 <img src="img/SNF.png" width=300 align="middle" hspace="30">

 ---
+## Research at the Digital and Cognitive Musicology Lab

+Digital
+- corpus creation
+- corpus analysis, e.g. specific composers & genres
+- computational modeling

+--

+Cognitive
+- musical syntax
+- perception of music
+- music and emotion

+--

+- Here: focus on the first aspect

+---

 ## Outline
 --

+### I. Problems
-1. Problems: the peculiar case of music
+- The peculiar case of music

 --

-2. Practices: results from thesis
+### II.
+Practices
 1. inference of latent tonal spaces
- 2. topic models (focus on difficulty to interpret topics, here the tonal spaces help, they define the "semantics" of tpcs as interrelations/itnervals)
+2. topic models (focus on difficulty to interpret topics, here the tonal spaces help, they define the "semantics" of tpcs as interrelations/intervals)
 3. affect of features for chord prediction

 --

+### III.
+Prospects
-3. Prospects: the *Distant Listening* project
+- The *Distant Listening* project

 ---

 class: center, middle
-# Problems
+# I. Problems

 ---